 - International Joint Commission News Releases – Current high water levels

-- Frequently Asked Questions – Lake Ontario Water Levels
+- Frequently Asked Questions – Lake Ontario and St. Lawrence River Water Levels

 Ontario Flood Forecasting & Warning

-Provincial Flood Watch for Lake Ontario issued by the Surface Water Monitoring Centre of the Ministry of Natural Resources and Forestry Monday May 8th, 2017 at 12:00 PM.
+Provincial Watershed Conditions Statement for Lake Ontario issued by the Surface Water Monitoring Centre of the Ministry of Natural Resources and Forestry on Tuesday April 23, 2019 .
 For details see the Ontario Flood Map website listed below.

 What should I do if I want to protect my property from erosion?